tsai-jiewen/psykit-learn/content/note/How-to-use-R-Markdown-to-creat-slides-and-write-drafts.md

 ---
-title: How to use R Markdown to creat slides and write drafts?
+title: How to use R Markdown to make slides and write drafts?
 author:
 date: 2021-07-22
 slug: